pnpm/pnpm.io/docs/installation.md

 }
 ```

 First, try to find the location of pnpm by running: `which pnpm`.
-If you're on Windows, run `where.exe pnpm.*`
+If you're on Windows, run `where.exe pnpm.*`.
 You'll get the location of the pnpm command, for instance:

 ```